Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

 The extension of pairs trading to multiple assets is referred to as statistical arbitrage (StatArb).
 This involves utilizing linear combinations of assets to construct and form mean‑reverting spreads.
 This project uses a PCA-based approach to isolate common factors and extract idiosyncratic residuals, which can serve as candidates for mean‑reversion trades.
 However, raw residuals are noisy, requiring smoothing and robust standardization before trading signals can be derived.
 Therefore, the extracted residuals are smoothed using the Kalman filter, and standardized into s-scores, and filtered through ADF stationary tests.
 Proceeding this processing, Contrarian entry/exit rules are applied when deviations exceed thresholds (e.g., ±2 for entry, ±0.5 for exit).
 Furthermore, risk management is additionally introduced in this implementation through stop‑loss limits, maximum holding horizons, and safe initialization of positions.

-By using the above process, a hybrid portfolio algorithm is introduced, combining an existing baseline allocation scheme with PCA-based StatArb overlays.
-The baseline ensures diversification, and utilizes heavy-tailed distribution estimators to coincide with the nature of financial data.
-Then, this portfolio is combined with the previously mentioned algorithm via an overlay to exploit short-term mean-reversion signals.
+By using the above process, a hybrid portfolio algorithm is introduced, combining an existing baseline allocation scheme with PCA-based StatArb overlays in a dynamic-core satellite inspired framework.
+It builds upon pre-existing portfolios, and integrates it as its core.
+This baseline portfolio ensures diversification, and utilizes heavy-tailed distribution estimators to coincide with the nature of financial data.
+Then, this baseline portfolio is combined with the previously mentioned algorithm by introducing it as a sattelite overlay.
+This sattelite overlay is designed to introduce a statistical arbitrage overlay to exploit short-term mean-reversion signals.
+The goal of this project is to produce a framework which is capable of leveraging the diversification capabilities of a pre-existing baseline portfolio alongside exploiting short-term opportunities with the statistical arbitrage satellite.

-This proposed algorithm performance is measured primarily via its drawdown graph, in order to prioritize the minimization of losses as its primary performance metric.
-Additionally, the algorithm does track daily and cumulative returns to compare it to the performance of the real-market.
+The proposed algorithm performance is measured primarily via cumulative returns, drawdown, volatility and sharpe ratio.
+This is then compared to both the true market, and the baseline portfolios on their own.

 ## Repository Structure
 ```